d-ries/linux-essentials/01_introduction/02_lab.md

 This is where our story begins.
 In this course we will follow Linus in a set of labs where we will use and learn new concepts with the goal of setting up and maintaining a minecraft server.

 For the labs in this course we will use [Minetest](https://www.minetest.net/).
 This is an _open source_ project that looks alot like the real minecraft.
-The benefit of using Minetest is that it is free to play and support different operating systems.
+The benefit of using Minetest is that it is free to play and support different operating systems out of the box.